gtstamina/TrovelnamaWeb/README.md

 # TrovelnamaWeb
-TrovelnamaWebsite owned by gauravand lavish
+TrovelnamaWebsite owned by gaurav and lavish and mayank